aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

   * [3D Ripper DX](http://www.deep-shadows.com/hax/3DRipperDX.htm) Is old but still works fine for old games using DirectX 6x, 8x, 9x.
    * > Note instalation is password protected, type: **ripper**
   * [Ninja Ripper](https://gamebanana.com/tools/5638) Works great for most of games based on DirectX 9 and newer.

+* Graphics analyzers:

+Before you will start to use any Grabbing tool or Graphics analyzers it is a good practice to understand what the Tool does and what is happening inside application.
+So at first, you need to understand that everything that you are grabbing is handled by Game Engine of the game itself.
+Game Engine generally has its sub-system called Rendering engine which is in general responsible for managing everything that you see on the screen and in what order it will be displayed.
+The Rendering engine is working with all 3D data structures such as vertices, polygons, UV coordinates, and textures.
+Under the hood Rendering Engine is also handling their optimization before sending it to the video buffer memory and before it is all displayed in the frame of the application.

+So you will be also grabbing:
+* Portals
+* Level of details
+* Collision-shaped representations (boxes, cylinders, spheres)
+* Etc...

 ### Tutorial / Usage: